-The Moto 360 has no Wi-Fi or NFC, pairing happens with a smartphone via Bluetooth 4.0.
+The Moto 360 has no NFC, so pairing happens with a smartphone via Bluetooth 4.0.
 Motorola informs us that the maximum distance between the smartphone and the device should be 45 meters, but often the connection to the smartphone ends at about 30 feet away.

-Incidentally, pairing the Moto 360 with your smartphone is almost always a headache and, unlike devices such as Google Glass which has Wi-Fi capabilities, the Moto 360 is useless without its Bluetooth connection.
-All smart functions like voice search and messaging become impossible if the Moto 360 loses connectivity to the phone, meaning if this does happen that you will be walking around with a large $249 digital watch on your wrist, but certainly not a smartwatch.
+Incidentally, pairing the Moto 360 with your smartphone is almost always a headache and, until late April 2015, had no Wi-Fi capabilities either.
+This meant the Moto 360 was useless without its Bluetooth connection.
+All smart functions like voice search and messaging became impossible if the Moto 360 lost connectivity to the phone.
+Fortunately, an update to Android Wear rectified this situation.

 Once the smartwatches running Android Wear were made public, one of the major criticisms was the low battery life of these gadgets.
 In this regard, the Moto 360 arrived promising up to 2.5 days of use before it needed to be charged again.
 But, as many critics have already pointed out, this is not the case.
 On the contrary, as soon as the unit arrived in the newsroom, we noted that in the first few hours of use the battery had fallen by almost 50%.